 As Okori Wadsworth took us down memory lane by giving us the best players from some of the best teams in college basketball history, it gave me an idea, why not look back at some of the great teams that never won a championship but kept us thoroughly entertained.
 I’ve decided to go through my memory bank as well as a few lists and continue this walk through time.
 All teams featured will have played before the turn of the century.

-The floor general off this high-flying offense was a baby-faced guard named B.J.
-Armstrong who along with Marble formed one of the nation’s best back courts for three seasons.
-In the 86-87 season when the three-point line was introduced to college basketball Armstrong shot an eye-popping 51 percent from beyond in that season and would shoot 44 percent for his career.
-Armstrong was a more of a scorer at Iowa in contrast to the table-setting point guard that we later saw in the NBA.
+The floor general of this high-flying offense was a baby-faced guard named B.J.
+Armstrong, who along with Marble formed one of the nation’s best back courts for three seasons.
+In the 86-87 season when the three-point line was introduced to college basketball Armstrong shot an eye-popping 51 percent from beyond and 44 percent for his career.
+Armstrong was a more of a scorer at Iowa in contrast to the table-setting point guard we later saw in the NBA.
 Armstrong’s numbers ran along those of Marble’s, between his sophomore and senior seasons B.J.’s numbers jumped from 12.4 ppg. to 18.6 ppg.

 The Hawkeyes front court was solid with the likes of Kevin Gamble, Ed Horton and Brad Lohaus.
 Gamble was a slasher that averaged 12 points in his final season at Iowa, shooting 55 percent from the floor.
 His senior mate Lohaus averaged 11 points and nearly 8 rebounds and displayed an outside touch that allowed him to shoot 35 percent from three-point range.
 Ed Horton would improve from scoring a modest 7 .8 ppg. to over 18 ppg. as a senior.